 Kosher salt (also known as kitchen salt or cooking salt) has its name from a Jewish culinary method of draining out the moisture in meat called the ‘koshering process’.
 The salt has various applications with a coarse texture and a unique saltiness.

-Traditionally, the salt has large, coarse grains collected in salt deposits.
+Traditionally, it is collected from salt deposits and available as large, coarse grains.
 Kosher salt has a large flake size suitable for sprinkling over food.
 The salt is made entirely from sodium chloride without any additives.

 The salt can be an excellent alternative for MSG (monosodium glutamate) for a deeper flavor.
 Remember to adjust the ingredient to your preference, as these two ingredients are pretty distinctive.